 It is fine that both the Civil Attorney and State are investigating your claim, and this should give you piece of mind.
 You must remember, however, that each has different motivations so it is imperative that you have a Civil Attorney zealously representing you in this matter, and that you don’t rely on the State to do this job for you.

-Q. Can I recover for my Injuries if I was a Passenger in a Car where the Driver was Impaired?
+Can I recover compensation for injuries if I was a passenger in a car with an impaired driver?

-A. There are two (2) types of laws that may govern in this situation.
-First, is the law of Comparative Negligence which states in part that if you were 10% at fault in the accident, or whatever percentage at fault, that you will held responsible for 10%, or whatever percentage, of damages.
-Second, is the law of Contributory Negligence which states that if you were responsible for any part of the accident that you can not receive any compensation for your losses.
+There are two types of laws that may govern in this situation.
+First, is the law of Comparative Negligence which states in part that if you were 10 percent at fault in the accident, or whatever percentage at fault, that you will held responsible for 10 percent, or whatever percentage, of damages.
+Second, is the Law of Contributory Negligence, which states that if you were responsible for any part of the accident that you cannot receive any compensation for your losses.

 Since both of these laws are very complicated in Georgia, it is, again, imperative that you have an experienced attorney on your side to make sure neither of these laws are improperly applied in your case and, therefore, you do not receive the just compensation that you deserve.

-As you can tell from the information provided, Drunk and Impaired Driving Injury Cases are different than normal vehicular accident cases and should be treated differently as such.
-We are experienced in these types of cases so if you or a loved one has been involved in an accident with a Drunk or Impaired Driver, then please Contact Us immediately at any or all of the following means by phone at (770) 865-8654 and 813-363-6664, by email at email@example.com, or Contact Us on our website.
-We are here to help you and stop the madness and senselessness of Drinking and Impaired Driving.
+As you can tell from the information provided, these cases are different from normal vehicular accident cases and should be treated differently as such.
+We are experienced in these types of cases so if you or a loved one has been involved in an accident with a drunk or impaired driver, then please contact us by phone at 770-865-8654 or by using our website.
+We are here to help you and stop the madness and senselessness of drinking and impaired driving.